seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 run #16 read `Ω` on the archive for both sides at every grid point, and the finding is that no `k*` exists (§3.10a, §3.12, §10).

-**The two revisions before this one, in one line each.** `2026-09-06-a` carried no specification either: it recorded the hosted runner reading of the fourteenth gate step and the inv.
-53 proof the map had listed as owed; `2026-09-05-c` recorded TZ-30 and contract v20 — that step and the three `analyst/**` classes — on a local replay.
+**The two revisions before this one, in one line each.** `2026-09-08-a` recorded TZ-33 — the anchored geometry — and opened the two recorder defects this revision still carries;
+`2026-09-06-a` carried no specification, recording the hosted reading of the fourteenth gate step and the inv.
+53 proof the map had listed as owed.
 Contract **v20** (814 lines, MD5 `9a257890e9db663eb0fc74129f4841e0`) is unchanged here.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table,